pthiem-stripe/bookstore-demo/README.md

 </p>

 As described, this call generates a `PaymentIntent` and passes the `payment_intent_client_secret` back to the frontend.
-This call has to be made from the backend as it requires the Secret Key to be passed along to Stripe.
 The Backend uses the Stripe Node SDK to create a `PaymentIntent` using the following call:
 ```
   const paymentIntent = await stripe.paymentIntents.create({
     amount: reqBody.amount,